redmattre/100flows/README.md

 The router and the Soundscape must be on different IP addresses to prevent connection conflicts between Max MSP and the Soundscape system.

 5. Clients must connect using the IP and port you’ve set up.
-For example, if the port is `7776`, the address will be `192.168.1.2:7776`, and users must append the room variable `/ ?room=stanza[n]` to access the correct room.
+For example, if the port is `7776`, the address will be `192.168.1.2:7776`, and users must append the room variable `/?room=stanza[n]` to access the correct room.
 6. If the “connecting…” message disappears and the track name appears, the connection is successful, and the Soundscape system should be receiving data.

 ### Example: